After-Shock/Cloudbox-wiki/Extras:-Plex-Dupefinder.md

   "SKIP_LIST": ["/Movies4K/"]
   ```

+### 2. Video Codec Scores (Optional)

+- You can set `VIDEO_CODEC_SCORES` to your preference.
+However, default settings should be sufficient for most.

-### 9. Filesize Scoring (Optional)
+### 2. Video Resolution Scoring (Optional)

-- `"SCORE_FILESIZE": true` will add more points to the overall core based on how large the file actually is. ]

--  Note: In some situations (i.e. a bad encode with a large size), this may be something you want to turn it off (`false`).
-However, the default settings (i.e. `true`) should be sufficient for most.
+- You can set `VIDEO_RESOLUTION_SCORES` to your preference.
+However, default settings should be sufficient for most.

 ### 10. Save config.json